radix-r/Aileron/addons/maaacks_game_template/docs/ExistingProject.md

 # Existing Project

-These instructions assume starting with just the contents of `addons/`.
+These instructions assume starting with just the contents of `addons/` and going through the installer to copy the examples content into your project.
 This will be the case when installing the *plugin* version in the Godot Asset Library.

-1. Update the project’s main scene (if skipped during plugin install).

-    1. Go to `Project > Project Settings… > General > Application > Run`.
-    2. Update `Main Scene` to `MainMenu.tscn` or `Opening.tscn`.
-        1. Alternatively, any scene the inherits from one of these.
-A few exist in the `examples/` folder.
-    3. Close the window.
+To revisit any part of the initial setup, find the `Setup Wizard` at `Project > Tools > Run Maaack's Game Template Setup...`.
+Example files can be re-copied from the `Setup Wizard`, assuming they have not been deleted.

-2. Update the project’s name in the main menu.
+1. Update the project’s name in the main menu.

-    1. Open `MainMenu.tscn`.
+    1. Open `main_menu_with_animations.tscn`.
-    2. Select the `Title` node.
+    2. Select the `TitleLabel` node.
-    3. Update the `Text` to your project's title.
+    3. The `Text` should match the project's name (in the project's settings).
+        1. If `Text` is customized, set `Auto Update` to false.
-    4. Select the `Subtitle` node.
+    4. Select the `SubtitleLabelNode` node and customize the `Text` as desired.
-    5. Update the `Text` to a desired subtitle or empty.
-    6. Save the scene.
+    5. Save the scene.

-3. Link the main menu to the game scene.
+2. Link the main menu to a custom game scene (skip if using the example game scene).

-    1. Open `MainMenu.tscn`.
+    1. Open `main_menu_with_animations.tscn`.
     2. Select the `MainMenu` node.
     3. Update `Game Scene Path` to the path of the project's game scene.
     4. Save the scene.

-4. Add background music and sound effects to the UI.
+3. Add background music and sound effects to the UI.

-    1. Add `Music` and `SFX` to the project's default audio busses.
+    1. Verify the `Music` and `SFX` audio busses.

         1. Open the Audio bus editor.
-        2. Click the button "Add Bus" twice (x2).
-        3. Name the two new busses `Music` and `SFX`.
-        4. Save the project.
+        2. Confirm that `Music` and `SFX` audio busses are available.
+            1. If the last bus is `New Bus`, try restarting the editor and checking again.
+        3. If the audio bus doesn't exist, add it and save the project.

     2. Add background music to the Main Menu.

         1. Import the music asset into the project.
-        2. Open `MainMenu.tscn`.
+        2. Open `main_menu_with_animations.tscn`.
         3. Select the `BackgroundMusicPlayer` node.
         4. Assign the music asset to the `stream` property.
+        5. Make sure that the `bus` property is set to `Music`.
-        5. Save the scene.
+        6. Save the scene.
-        6. Optionally, repeat steps 3-5 for background music nodes in:
+        7. Optionally, repeat steps 3-5 for background music nodes in:
-            1.  `Opening.tscn`
+            1.  `opening.tscn`
-            2.  `GameUI.tscn`
+            2.  `game_ui.tscn`
-            3.  `EndCredits.tscn`
+            3.  `end_credits.tscn`

     3. Add sound effects to UI elements.